FAME / UD Summer Residential Program and Application

 - Current resume

 - Two current letters of recommendation.
-(Cannot be from a family member.
-Must be on letterhead and signed.)
+(Cannot be from a family member or current undergraduate student.
+Must be on letterhead with an original signature-not electronic.)

 These items should be sent to Ms. Marianne T. Johnson at email@example.com.
 Only electronic documents will be accepted.
 Completion of the application process includes an interview.
 Not all applicants will be interviewed.
 Only applicants with completed applications will receive an interview.

 - Effective January 1, 2011, all University of Delaware employees must complete a criminal background check.
 More information about this process will be provided if you are selected for a position.

 - Hall Manager and Assistant Hall Manager positions: By the time of employment, you must have completed at minimum a bachelor’s degree.

 - RA positions: By the time of employment, you must have completed a minimum of 1 year of post-secondary study (4 year or 2 college/university).

 - Interest in working with high achieving 11th & 12th grade students who have an interest in Engineering/Science/Math/Technology.

 - Interest in serving in the capacity of a mentor.